-- Be aware of the Acceptable Use Policy
+Be aware of the Acceptable Use Policy

-- Report inappropriate messages

-- Respect the privacy of others

-- Accept responsibility for the security of their username and password

-- Use the Internet responsibly

-- Electronic devices (cell phones, tablets, etc.) are to be out of sight at all times (including in the hallway) unless a teacher has given permission for their use, during a specific class on a particular day.
-Appropriate uses included: research tool, planner, calculator, music during work periods

-- Devices may not be shared

-- Texting during the school day is not permitted at any time. - Earphones must not be worn outside of the classroom, and may only be worn in the classroom with the teacher's permission
+- Student cell phones are not allowed in the classroom.
+Cell phones must remain in student backpacks throughout the day.
+If a device is required for accessibility purposes, an agreement will be made between teachers, parents and students. - Report inappropriate messages - Respect the privacy of others - Accept responsibility for the security of their username and password - Use the Internet responsibly - School Devices are only to be used for an educational purpose under the direction of a teacher. - Electronic devices (cell phones, tablets, etc.) are to be out of sight at all times (including in the hallway). - Devices may not be shared - Texting during the school day is not permitted at any time. - Earphones must not be worn outside of the classroom, and may only be worn in the classroom with the teacher's permission - Electronic devices must not be outside during nutrition breaks.